widdix/aws-cf-templates/docs/static-website.md

 ## Installation Guide

-We highly recommend to use the Lambda@Edge solution.
-If you don't require proper Index Document / Default Root Object support, you can skip the Lambda@Edge installation

-### Lambda@Edge

-1. Switch to the us-east-1 (N. Virginia) region
+1. Switch to the us-east-1 (N. Virginia) region.
 1. [![Launch Stack](./img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambdaedge-index-document&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/__VERSION__/static-website/lambdaedge-index-document.yaml)
 1. Click **Next** to proceed with the next step of the wizard.
 1. Specify a name and all parameters for the stack.